krllstdn/RepositoryEventAnalytics/README.md

 `python -m venv venv`

 Activate environment:
+`source datamole/bin/activate`
+Activate environment:
 `source venv/bin/activate`

+Install the requirements:
 Install requirements into the environment:
 `pip install -r requirements.txt`

 Navigate to the RepoEventTracker directory.
+Navigate to the RepoEventTracker directory.

 Create `.env` file from the `.env-example` in the RepoEventTracker directory.
 Add your GitHub token there.
-The GH token must have the `metadata:read` permissions
+The GH token must have the `metadata:read` permissions for repositories.

 Run migrations.
 `python manage.py migrate`